mabel-chang/RUNX1_ChIPseq_Analysis/README.md

 ## Author
 Mabel Chang

-Developed as the final project for BF528: Applications in Translational Bioinformatics at Boston University (S24), instructed by Dr. Joey Orofino
+Developed as a project for BF528: Applications in Translational Bioinformatics at Boston University (S24), instructed by Dr. Joey Orofino